liisa-j/Machine-learning-project---predicting-depression/README.md

 # Machine learning project: Predicting Depression on Social Media Texts
-This is a repository for 'Machine learning' project, autumn 2025
+This is a repository for 'Machine learning' project, autumn 2025 The aim of this project is to explore the possibilities of predicting depression solely by using social media texts.

 # Structure and contents of this repository